jeffpar/pcjs.v1/disks/pc/os2/misc/football/87357/README.md

 	Internal revision 4.41.00, 12/02/87

 The numbering of revisions must have been, um, revised, because despite the lower revision (4.41.00 vs. 7.68.17), it *is* newer than the 7.68.17 prototype.
-This is confirmed by the build date (12/02/87), the file dates (12-23-87) and the higher version number.
-Version 1.30 was probably anticipated to be the first 80386 release, an honor that ultimately went to version 2.00.
+This is confirmed by the boot message (12/02/87), the file dates (12-23-87) and the higher version number (1.3).
+Version 1.3 was expected to be the first 80386 release, but that honor ultimately went to version 2.0.

 A directory listing of this disk is provided [below](#directory-of-os2-football-boot-disk-v44100).